Top 15 Venture Capital Firms for Information Technology Startups

 9. Freestyle Capital

-The firm is known for its early investments in companies that became household names, including Airtable, Intercom, and Patreon.
-This history shows a clear ability to identify and support startups with massive growth potential from their earliest days.
+The firm is known for backing future unicorns at the seed stage, with notable investments in companies like Airtable, Intercom, and Patreon.
+This track record highlights their ability to identify and support product-centric companies with the potential for massive scale.

-- Notable investments: Airtable, Intercom, Patreon, BetterUp, Snapdocs
+Notable portfolio companies: Airtable, Intercom, Patreon, BetterUp, Snapdocs

 You can refer to their website here.